nibags/apparmor-profiles/README.md

 These are designed to work on KDE Plasma 5.
 All profiles have been tested on Ubuntu 16.04 & KDE Plasma 5.9.
-The VLC, Telegram and Thunderbird profiles were also tested in GNOME 3.
+The VLC, Telegram, Thunderbird & mpv profiles were also tested in GNOME 3.

 If you use Ubuntu, please install the packages `apparmor-utils` & `apparmor-profiles`.